 Canada is warming at twice the rate as the rest of the world, and we need to dramatically reduce our carbon emissions as quickly as possible.
 The good news is, the country also has a powerhouse ecosystem of climate-tech companies capable of setting us on the right course.

 Today, Mission from MaRS: Climate Impact Challenge announced its first cohort of Climate Champions: 10 Canadian ventures working in the carbon-intensive industries of energy, real estate and transportation.
-Combined, these companies have the potential to mitigate 2.4 gigatons of greenhouse-gas (GHG) emissions globally by 2040.

 “Mission from MaRS is the first challenge of its kind in North America and should really be celebrated,” says Seth Sheldon, director of impact analytics at Rho AI, the firm that measured the GHG-reduction potential of these cleantech solutions.
 “Startups generally want to make the world a better place by putting science behind social impact, so we need to help them get there.”